Young-Lord/hideRecent/README.md

 # Hide App from Recent Task List

+Simple module to hide any app from recent task list.

+Designed in pure Kotlin & Jetpack Compose & Material Design 3.
+Can be a template for any Xposed module with a application selection list.

 ## How to use

 > Only tested on Android 13 (MIUI 14) and Android 11 (MIUI 12); may work on [10 <= Android <= 14](http://aospxref.com/android-10.0.0_r47/xref/frameworks/base/services/core/java/com/android/server/wm/RecentTasks.java#1272)